 If you ever come to Japan, make sure you drop by Kyoto.
 In fact, take a whole week to visit the city.
-Springtime in Japan is truly magical, when flowers come bursting anew and every step is a breath of fresh air.
-Naked tree branches are suddenly beautiful again as lush Sakura trees drape the whimsical landscape; almost as if I was wandering through a painting.
-A stretch of loveliness envelops Kyoto, and the weather is just right.
-I just missed the snow that fell upon the city the day before I arrived, but it wasn’t a bad thing.
-Just three days and two nights in Kyoto, and even that was enough to make me fall in love all over again with Japan.
+Springtime in Japan is truly magical, where flowers come bursting anew and every step is a breath of fresh air.
+Naked tree branches bloom back alive whilst soft Sakura trees drape a whimsical landscape.
+I found myself lost in a painting, wandering the stretch of loveliness that is Kyoto, enveloped in perfect weather.
+I missed the snow by only a day, but it wasn’t a bad thing.
+Only three days and two nights in Kyoto, but that was enough to make me fall in love all over again with Japan.

-The last time I was in Japan was a good five years ago.
-Hokkaido in the winter is something special, with world-class ski resorts, mouthwatering Japanese cuisine and tranquil onsens (hot springs) when the cold gets too close to your bones, but that’s a story for another day.
+The last time I was in Japan was five long years ago.
+Hokkaido in the winter is something special, with world-class ski resorts, mouthwatering Japanese cuisine and tranquil onsens (hot springs) when the cold gets to your bones, but we'll save that story for another day.

 You may also like: Paris: Hidden Treasures and Alternative Venues

-You might have noticed that Kyoto is an anagram of Tokyo – fascinating opposites of each other as if to suggest they were in fact, opposites, divided as each end in an imaginary spectrum.
+You might notice that Kyoto is an anagram of Tokyo – fascinating opposites of each other as if to suggest they were indeed, opposites, divided as each end in an imaginary spectrum.
 There is no actual significance between the two names, however.
 The anagram only applies when you Romanize the city names.
 In kanji, the characters are entirely different.

 Yet, the two cities being opposites of each other seems more than a mythical coincidence.
 While Tokyo is a sea of eager tourists and city folk jostling through the streets past more streams of people and cars pouring in from all directions, Kyoto is a laidback cultural core in the heart of town.
 As Japan’s ancient capital for centuries, Kyoto boasts an extremely rich history with enchanting landscapes.
 It’s where the Imperial Emperor lived, where a thousand years of history still stands strong in the modern world, and where countless of magnificent shrines and temples still exist.